 Pepwave Max Transit 5G

 Pepwave has released information on a 5G version of the Max Transit Series of Mobile Router.
 This modem has an MSRP of $999.00 and could be a very attractive option for the right customer interested in utilizing 5G for testing or for production use as long as the customer understand there will likely be problems and future bumps in the road as with any new technology.
 This modem has essentially the same specs as the very popular Transit CAT 18 from our Speed Demon bundle but has the 5G modem upgrade.
-All other specs are essentially identical.
+Why choose the transit over the BR1 5G?
+The specs are quite close but as of June 2021 the Transit would be idea for those with installation size limitations and for those who want to take advantage of Peplink's embedded Wireless Access Point Controller for secondary wireless access points which the BR1 series does not support.

 Pepwave MBX 5G